antdimot/awesome-lowcode/README.md

 * [Vantiq](https://vantiq.com/) - The Only Low Code Platform for Real Time Systems.
 * [Voiceflow](https://www.voiceflow.com/) - Design, prototype and build voice apps.
 * [Zendesk](https://www.zendesk.com/) - Build the best customer experiences.
+* [YepCode](https://yepcode.io) - All-in-one platform to connect APIs and services in a serverless environment using JavaScript of Python.